AnthonyPuggs/blog-posts/README.md

 # blog-posts
-Welcome, each folder in this repo holds relating data, scripts and other stuff relating my Substack posts.
+Welcome, each folder in this repo holds data, scripts and other stuff relating to my Substack posts.

 Read them here!
 https://anthonypuggs.substack.com/